 Each Fund is generally available for purchase in the United States, Puerto Rico, Guam and the U.S. Virgin Islands.
-The Funds will only accept investments from U.S. citizens with a U.S. address (including an APO or FPO address) or resident aliens with a U.S. address (including an APO or FPO address) and a U.S. taxpayer identification number.
+The Funds will only accept investments from U.S. citizens with a U.S. address (including an APO or FPO address) or resident aliens with a U.S. address (including an APO or FPO address) or resident aliens with a U.S. address (including an APO or FPO address) and a U.S. taxpayer identification number.
 U.S. citizens living abroad are not allowed to purchase shares in the Funds.